Russian Wikipedia closes site to protest Internet law

 Russia's advisory human rights council has criticised the planned changes, saying "many well-intentioned Internet resources with legal content could suffer from massive blocking".

-(Additional reporting by Alexei Kalmykov and Fredrik Dahl, editing by Timothy Heritage and Tim Pearce)
+(Additional reporting by Alexei Kalmykov and Frederik Dahl, editing by Timothy Heritage and Tim Pearce)